msnobodythedev/msnobodythedev/README.md

 <hr />
 Welcome on board, fellow programmers!
 This is the specific repo dedicated to my YouTube channel only.
 I'm a software engineer, a guest lecturer at a university and I do enjoy crafting technical articles.
-I hope to help people from all walks of life to start their coding journey - especially front-end development, learn new technologies and inspire them to be happy & healthy developers both mentally and physically.
+I hope to help people from all walks of life to start their coding journey, learn new technologies and inspire them to be happy & healthy developers both mentally and physically.
   <br />
   <hr />
   ChatGPT doesn't have to be a threat.
 It can actually be a highly productive colleague.